 Is There a Statute of Limitations on Child Sexual Abuse in the State of Washington?

-Yes, the basic statute of limitations for child sexual abuse is three years, but the three years generally doesn’t start counting right away.
+In Washington state, victims of sexual assault have three years to file a civil lawsuit.
+This time limit starts either from the date of the assault or when the assault was discovered.
 Lawmakers have tried to give survivors some leeway to make sure they have the opportunity to seek justice.
 Thus, the statute of limitations for childhood sexual abuse can start from the later of three different points, depending on the unique circumstance of the abuse and its impact on the survivor:

 Your attorney can help you determine if you have a claim that falls within the statute of limitations on sexual abuse.